MichaelLeeman/Steam_Achievements_Tracker/README.md

 * [Running The Program](#running-the-program)

 ## About
-The purpose of this project to learn more about web-scraping and how to use SQLite with Python.
+The purpose of this project to learn about web-scraping, SQLite and Python package Pandas.

-So far, this program scrapes the user's steam profile to collect data on the user's games and the achievements they have unlocked.
-The program then inserts this data into a SQLite database and peforms simple analysis such as calculate the Total Achievements Unlocked and The Average Completion Rate.
+So far, this program scrapes data from the user's steam profile about their game progress such as the percentage of unlocked achievements.
+The program then inserts this data into a SQLite database and performs some simple analysis using Pandas (E.g. calculate the Total Number of Achievements across all games).

-The next plans are to implement Pandas to create graphs and calculate other statistics.
+Next, I plan to use Pandas and MatPlotLib to create graphs showcasing some other statistics.

 ## Features
 So far, the program has the following features: